John Naysmyth: Career

-Like his father he was an active supporter of Mary, Queen of Scots.
+Like his father, he was an active supporter of Mary, Queen of Scots.
 It is thought that he was a member of Lord Seton's party, a small select group who were entrusted to journey to England in 1575, ostensibly to pay homage to Queen Elizabeth, but in reality to smuggle letters to the imprisoned Mary Queen of Scots from the Scottish Regent, James Douglas, 4th Earl of Morton.
 This was achieved successfully, and, as a result of his part in this exploit he found favour with the teenage James VI.
-However, in 1575 Alexander Naysmyth lived in London and was questioned in April 1575 with others in England about letters delivered to Mary Queen of Scots by her supporters, not Regent Morton, notably a London book seller, Henry Cockyn.
+However, in 1575 Alexander Naysmyth lived in London and was questioned in April 1575 with others in England about letters delivered to Mary Queen of Scots by her supporters, not Regent Morton, notably a London bookseller, Henry Cockyn.
 Naysymth, according to Cockyn, took Mary's letters to the French ambassador.

 Naysmyth was at the siege of Lochmaben Castle in June 1588 and attended a soldier dying from gunshot wounds.
 He accompanied James VI to Norway and Denmark in 1589 to meet his bride Anne of Denmark.
-He bought sugar confections called "scrotchets and confitures" in Copenhagen for the return journey, sweets which were thought to help sea-sickness.
+He bought sugar confections called "scrotchets and confitures" in Copenhagen for the return journey, sweets which were thought to help sea sickness.

 Rebel

-In an era of vacillating political loyalty he was suspected of involvement in the December 1591 raid on Holyroodhouse by the Earl of Bothwell.
+In an era of vacillating political loyalty, he was suspected of involvement in the December 1591 raid on Holyroodhouse by the Earl of Bothwell.
 He was imprisoned in Edinburgh Castle, and then Dumbarton Castle.
 Anne of Denmark interceded for him, saving his life.
 According to the courtier Roger Aston she argued with James VI that he had promised to spare his life.
 Several people, including Aston, tried to make her change her mind.

 Naysmyth was ordered by the Privy Council to go abroad under caution of 1000 merks (£666 Scots).
 The caution was subsequently deleted by warrant of the king on 1 August 1593.
 He fled to France where he became Chief Surgeon to the Scots Guards of the King of France.